alexi-mathioupollak/planets_project/README.md

-# planets_project
+# Wiki Planets Project

-Dynamic website project that can represent each planet with information about it, using JS to create a space that can be modified by the user.
+<p>Dynamic website project that can represent each <strong>planet with information about it</strong>, using JS to create a space that can be modified by the user.</p>